ceq5032/horrorMovieReviews/README.md

 March 21, 2025 Update

-I was able to do a lot of research today and I found a free host through infinityfree.com
+I was able to do a lot of research today, and I found a free host through infinityfree.com

 Here is the domain name: horrormoviereview.kesug.com There are a lot of forms as well that walk you through setting up github to push to the websites.

 It can take up to 72 hours to become available to the public.

+April 16, 2025
+I have chosen not to launch the website just yet since I am obtaining permission to pull information from specific websites.
+For the time being, I may use the information because it is being used for academic purposes.
+Everything will be in order when I launch the website.